carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 [Listing 3](listings/listing3.txt)

 Easy, isn't it?
-We have extracted the `IdeaRepository` behaviour into an interface, rename the IdeaRepository into `MySQLIdeaRepository` and update the `rateAction` to use our `MySQLIdeaRepository`.
+We have extracted the `IdeaRepository` behavior into an interface, rename the IdeaRepository into `MySQLIdeaRepository` and update the `rateAction` to use our `MySQLIdeaRepository`.
 But what's the benefit?